kenjican/9256Vibrator/README.md

 (3):SyntaxError: missing ) after argument list
 solution:
     It happens when read json file, the cause is that key should not start with a number like 9256 or 9226.
 Make the key's first charactar to be alphabet like U9256 or U9226.problem solved!!

+(4):VIM no syntax color
+solution:
+   open ~/.vimrc (if not exists , create one) ,and add  syntax on in the .vimrc file.